Cnoc Buidhe Wind Energy Hub

 Opportunities for Local businesses and Suppliers

-Belltown Power is committed to providing material benefit to the communities that host them.
+Belltown Power is committed to providing material benefit to the communities that host Energy Hubs, such as Cnoc Buidhe.
 To ensure this happens we will use local supply chain where they meet the project’s HSEQ requirements and where they are within 10% of the best quote tendered.

 There are a wide range of services and suppliers required to build and operate a wind farm including but not limited to: